18F/identity-terraform/git2s3_artifacts/README.md

 - `bucket_name_prefix` - **string**: REQUIRED.
 First substring in names for log_bucket, inventory_bucket, and the public-artifacts bucket.
 - `log_bucket_name` - **string**: (OPTIONAL) Specific name of the bucket used for S3 logging.
 Will default to `$bucket_name_prefix.s3-access-logs.$account_id-$region` if not explicitly declared.
+- `create_artifact_bucket` - **bool**: (OPTIONAL) Whether or not to create the public-artifacts bucket, and related resources, within this module.
+Set to 'false' if managing said bucket in a separate/parent module.
 - `region` - **string**: AWS Region.
 Defaults to `us-west-2`.
 - `inventory_bucket_name` - **string**: (OPTIONAL) Specific name of the S3 bucket used for collecting the S3 Inventory reports.
 Will default to `$bucket_name_prefix.s3-inventory.$account_id-$region` if not explicitly declared.
 - `sse_algorithm` - **string**: SSE algorithm to use to encrypt reports in S3 Inventory bucket.
 Defaults to `aws:kms`.